 Before you dive in, please agree a volunteer to write a brief summary of your group’s conclusions.

 - Ask someone from your group to read this verse again from today’s reading: People went out to John from Jerusalem and all Judea and the whole region of the Jordan.
-Then consider what made you sign up for Radical Presence, and ask each other: What has ‘brought you out’ to meet here at this border place?
+Then consider what made you sign up for Radical Presence, and ask each other: What has ‘brought you out’ to meet here at this transitional place?
 What do you hope for in gathering over the next few weeks?

 - Do you agree with the findings in the research reported by the RSA that very few people want to return to the way things were?
 Are you finding that people around you say the same?
 What do you think are the chances of these hopes being realised – and why might they be resisted?